Saudi Arabia: The kingdom finally opens its doors to tourists and I stepped through

 All around it is the real Riyadh: a long, massive swath of yellowish, two- and three-level buildings stretching to the horizon.
 They are made even more dingy by the sand that apparently fills the air here year round.

 The views from these skyscrapers are mind blowing, beautiful and revealing, like I opened the top of a secret box.
 The National Museum is one of the best I’ve ever visited.
 Yet the number of other visitors I’ve seen all day could fit in any taxi I’ve taken.
 An estimated 25,000 tourists applied for Saudi visas the first week they became available.
-Few are here in February, what would be the height of Saudi Arabia’s tourist season.
+Few are here in February, which would be the height of Saudi Arabia’s tourist season.
 The prince has much to sell here.
 But it’s a tough sell.

 I’m about to meet one man trying to sell it.